espressif/vscode-esp-idf-extension/docs/SETUP.md

 # UI Manual Configuration

 This is the same as [JSON Manual Configuration](#JSON-Manual-Configuration) but the name of each configuration setting is the description given in the [ESP-IDF Settings](./SETTINGS.md).
-You also need to install extension and debug adapter python packages requirements.txt.
+This method also need to install extension and debug adapter requirements.txt as shown in the previous section.

 # Example configuration setting values